vastgroup/vast-tools/README.md

 If this alignment step needs to be repeated, the initial genome alignment step can be skipped by supplying the ``<sample>-<length>-e.fq`` file as input.
 VAST-TOOLS will recognize the \"-e.fq\" suffix and start at the splice junction alignment step.
-Gene expression analysis *cannot* be run from this stage (you must start from the raw reads).
+Gene expression and intron retention analyses *cannot* be run from this stage (you must start from the raw reads).

 ~~~~